-We have embarked upon two projects to help inform priorities, strategies, and processes for the next funding round planned for 2019-2020: a Community Engagement Process and a Grantmaking Process Improvement Project.
-Summaries of both plans are below, followed by a graphic that illustrates the planned timeline.
+The Levy is using results and recommendations from two projects to help inform priorities, strategies, and processes for the next funding round in 2019-2020: a Community Engagement Process and a Grantmaking Process Improvement Project.
+Summaries of both plans are below.

 Community Engagement Process

-Here is a summary of the plan, broken into three main phases: Outreach, Survey and Focus Groups, and Recommendations:
+Here is a summary of the Community Engagement plan, broken into three main phases: Outreach, Survey and Focus Groups, and Recommendations: